danielharrell/Junior-Math-Schedule-w-Supplement/README.md

   <summary>Click to read</summary>

 - [ ] Indicate option to read Dedekind (and Cantor) end of secend semester.
-- [ ] Complete revision of Cantor notes and include in schedule
+- [ ] Complete revision of Cantor notes and include in schedule.
-- [X] Flag paper topics and add to supplement
+- [X] Flag paper topics and add to supplement.
-- [ ] Add Newton Leibniz lemma 10 from old manual
+- [ ] Add Newton Leibniz lemma 10 from old manual.
 - [ ] Check to see if other readings from old manual are flagged.
 - [ ] Get Frege article from Kutler manual and reference in schedule.
 - [ ] Reorganize filesystem for hyperlinked documents not in supplement.
 - [ ] Perhaps make footnotes into endnotes.
 - [X] Added proposition from I.4 to assignment III.4
-- [ ] Flag missing props from Densmore
+- [ ] Flag missing props from Densmore.
-- [ ] Go through emails 2021-22 to find more documents to put in Supplement
+- [ ] Go through emails 2021-22 to find more documents to put in Supplement.
 - [ ] Make Cantor reading non-optional?
-- [X] Add Leibniz Isochronic Line reading into supplement
+- [X] Add Leibniz Isochronic Line reading into supplement.
 - [ ] *New Project*: pull out Newton notes for a separate manual of notes
+- [ ] Correct Kutler-Brann exchange and retypeset.
 </details>